aseno-gmbh/cassandra-cluster-test/README.md

 ## Cassandra Repair

-OK, we have inseted out data, but how are the datacenter synchronized once the nodes 4,5,6 are up and running agnain? :-) Have a look at: [Cassandra-Repair](https://cassandra.apache.org/doc/latest/cassandra/operating/repair.html).
+OK, we have inserted our data, but how are the datacenters/rings synchronized once the nodes 4,5,6 are up and running again? :-) Well, cassandra has two options - read repair and manuel repair (also anti-entropy repair).
+Have a look at: [Cassandra-Repair](https://cassandra.apache.org/doc/latest/cassandra/operating/repair.html).